garcialucasm/ipc-bike-app/README.md

 ## Contact

-To see our contacts, you can visit [ipc.bike/contact](https://ipc.bike/web) or send us a message through our contact details.
+To see our contacts, you can visit [ipc.bike/contact](https://ipc.bike/web/contact) and send us a message.